Travel Stories & Cats!

 We really enjoyed our stay at the inn.
 The accommodations were a great mix of old charm and modern comfort & convenience.
 The staff were all very attentive and friendly throughout our entire stay.

 After checking in at East Bay Inn, and enjoying our complementary drink at the tavern downstairs, we walked to The Grey for dinner.
-Chris and I had been to The Grey for the first time earlier in the year, and were eager to share the memorable experience with our friends.
+I had been to The Grey for the first time earlier in the year, and was eager to share the memorable experience with friends.

-Chris enjoyed a variety of oysters, and the flavored popcorn was excellent as usual.
-We all enjoyed a dish called “Middlins” – a yummy take on shrimp & grits.
-We also tried the “yard bird” – chicken with garlic & greens, and smoked lamb tacos.
+We enjoyed a variety of oysters, and the flavored popcorn was excellent as usual.
+We also all enjoyed a dish called “Middlins” – a yummy take on shrimp & grits, and tried the “yard bird” – chicken with garlic & greens, and smoked lamb tacos.

 To start the day, we stopped at the Coffee Fox for a breakfast snack and coffee.
 Nitro cold brew, Mexican Mocha, Granola Yogurt, and a jalapeño cheddar muffin were the perfect start to the day.

 After breakfast and coffee, we went for a walk around downtown Savannah.
-It was awesome to have Joe, a former resident of Savannah, around for the walk to point out some of the easily missed sites along the way.
+Lucky for me, one of my friends is a former resident of Savannah, and he was able to point out some of the easily missed sites along the way during our walk.

 One of the highlights of our walk around Savannah was a stroll through Colonial Park Cemetery.